 Crude oil is one of the better commodities to trade.
 It is a very active market and it is well-known with investors around the world.
 There is usually no shortage of news to cause the price of oil to move from day-to-day.
 This presents many good trading opportunities, whether you focus on day trading futures or you are a longer-term trader or investor.

 The energy commodities are some of the most active and popular commodities to trade.
-Crude oil is the most popular contract, but unleaded gas, heating oil and natural gas are also very popular.
+Crude oil is the most popular contract, but unleaded gas now known as RBOB, heating oil and natural gas are also very popular.
 They all offer great trading opportunities throughout the year, especially during certain seasonal times.

 Light Sweet Crude Oil (WTI) futures and options are the world's most actively traded energy product.
 Customers around the world have sought out WTI futures for price discovery and risk management for more than 25 years.
 Here is why:

 Key Facts about NYMEX Light Sweet Crude Oil

 - Most Liquid: WTI is the deepest and most liquid global energy benchmark, trading nearly 850,000 futures and options contracts daily.

 - Open Interest: Total open interest in WTI has exceeded 3 million lots, equivalent to more than 3 billion barrels.

 - Increased Access and Production: This year's 7 percent annual growth, the largest single-year gain since 1951, is driven by improved infrastructure and technology as well as procurement of oil from ample shale basins.
 Production of supply from the Mid-Continent, Bakken, and Canadian oil fields is expected to continue to rise.